 Visual Media (Undergraduate)

-Photography • Design • Business The Visual Media program combines ...
+Photography • Design • Business Visual media allows students to ...

 The Imaging Arts Master of Fine Arts (MFA) major in ...

 Advising at RIT and in Photography

 Advising matters to us!
 Photography students at RIT have access ...

 Moving media courses in the Photo School introduce students to ...